canimus/cuallee/README.md

 > Made with ❤️ in Utrecht 🇳🇱<br/>
-> Maintained over ⌛ from Ljubljana in 🇸🇮
+> Maintained over ⌛ from Ljubljana 🇸🇮